 Walking with Beasley was always an adventure.
-Beasley was an adorable little Cocker Spaniel, the runt of the litter and he weighed 15 pounds full grown.
-Brad adopted Beasley from the Humane Society when the dog was about seven years old and made his new forever home the best years the little dog ever had.
+Beasley was an adorable little Cocker Spaniel, the runt of the litter and he weighed fifteen pounds full grown.
+Brad adopted Beasley from the Humane Society when he was about seven years old and made his new forever home the best years the little guy ever had.

 A walk with Beasley was always slow.
-He sniffed every blade of grass, every tree and every fire hydrant.
+He sniffed every blade of grass, every tree, and every fire hydrant.
 He’d lift his leg and cover the old scent with his own.
-After about 15 leg lifts nothing came out, but that didn’t stop him from stopping, lifting and trying.
+After about fifteen leg lifts nothing came out, but that didn’t stop him from stopping, lifting and trying.